Amrita Rao: Intermittent work (2019–present)

 After a five-year absence from the screen, Rao played a leading role in Abhijit Panse's 2019 film Thackeray, a biopic based on a right-wing pro-Marathi politician Balasaheb Thackeray.
 Rao played the role of Meena Thackeray, wife of Balasaheb Thackeray.
 The film as well as Rao received mixed to negative reviews from critics.
 Shilpa Jamkhandikar of Reuters wrote, "Amrita Rao, who plays Thackeray's wife, has the cosmetic role of providing endless cups of tea to visitors and gaze at her husband dotingly".

 Rao reprised her role as Sandhya in Jolly LLB 3 opposite Arshad Warsi in 2025.
 The film marked her return to cinema after a six year hiatus.
 The film received generally positive reviews from critics.

 Personal life

-After seven years of dating, Rao married her boyfriend, Anmol Sood, a Radio Jockey on 15 May 2016 in Mumbai.
-She gave birth to a baby boy, Veer on 1 November 2020.
-In February 2023, the couple launched their book "Couple of Things", and they own a YouTube channel with the same name.
+After seven years of dating, Rao married her boyfriend, Anmol Sood, a radio jockey, on 15 May 2016 in Mumbai.
+She gave birth to a baby boy, whom she named Veer, on 1 November 2020.
+In February 2023, the couple launched their book, Couple of Things, and they own a YouTube channel with the same name.